Overview

 Information security advice for your business

-The Australian Government strongly encourages individuals, business and organisations to take steps to ensure they provide safe and secure digital health services.
+The Australian Government strongly encourages individuals, businesses and organisations to take steps to ensure they provide safe and secure digital health services.
 For online security advice and tips visit the Australian Cyber Security Centre.

 Participation obligations

 Healthcare provider organisations participating in the system are required to understand and comply with a range of legislative obligations.
-Please see Legislation section at the top of this page.
+Please see the Legislation section at the top of this page.

 Participating organisations must:

-- Establish a security and access policy
+- establish a security and access policy

-- Comply with ongoing participation obligations.
+- comply with ongoing participation obligations.

 To learn more about how to meet these obligations, visit the Participation obligations page.